glynnbird/skyphp/README.md

 ## What's what?

-The main library code is in the "skyphp.php" file at the top of the repository.
+The main library code is in the "Sky.php" file in the includes directory of the repository.
 Some test files are in the test directory.

 ```
   cd test